 In theatre it is common to create visual effects on stage by using shape masks to cast shadows across the scene.
 These masks are called "cucoloris" or "cookies".
 Creating a light cookie in WebGL using PlayCanvas is achieved using a texture or a cubemap that is applied to the Light Component.
-Light Cookies are applicable to spot lights and point lights.
+Light Cookies are applicable to spot lights and omni lights.

 A simple grid cookie gives the impression of a window

 A cookie texture is just a regular texture asset which is applied to a spot light component in the Cookie section.
 When a cookie is applied you can choose which channels of the texture to use.
 For example, if you are doing a simple mask, you can use just the Alpha channel.
 Or if you would like a full color effect like a stained glass window you can use the full RGB value.